curl/everything-curl/libcurl-http-cookies.md

 If setting and extracting cookies isn't enough, you can also interfere with the cookie store in more ways:

-Wipe the entire in-memory storage clean with
+Wipe the entire in-memory storage clean with:

     curl_easy_setopt(curl, CURLOPT_COOKIELIST, "ALL");